jupyterhub/systemdspawner/README.md

 ### Root access ###

-Currently, JupyterHub must be run as root to use Systemd Spawner. `systemd-run` needs to be run as root to be able to set memory & cpu limits.
+When using `SystemdSpawner` JupyterHub must be run as root, because the single users instances are started via `systemd-run`, which needs to be run as root to be able to set memory & cpu limits.
 Simple sudo rules do not help, since unrestricted access to `systemd-run` is equivalent to root.

-We will explore hardening approaches soon.
+If you wish to run JupyterHub as a regular system user, you can use `SystemdNonTransientSpawner`, which will use the template service file `jupyter-singleuser@.service` to start the singleuser servers.
+In this case you must also install a sudoers or policykit rule (see below).

 ### Local Users ###